 Water-source heat pumps take less effort to install than their ground-source counterparts.
 While total costs will range wildly depending on the model and your local water source, these units have an average price tag of £10,000-£15,000.

 The running costs should be similar to those of GSHPs, thanks to these units’ stellar COP.

 Don’t forget: the RHI scheme we mentioned earlier will reimburse you for the energy your heat pumps generate.
 So, if you’re considering ditching your gas boiler for one of these renewable heaters, do it before 31 March 2022, which is the RHI enrollment deadline.

-Even in our cloudy nation, solar heat and power systems are quickly gaining steam.
+Even in our cloudy nation, solar heat and power systems are quickly gaining steam as an eco boiler alternative.
 Per the Solar Trade Association, close to a million UK homes already have solar panels on their roofs.
 With rising electricity rates and falling panel prices, the trend is likely to persist.

 Just bear in mind that while your PV panels will help reduce your overall heating costs, you will pay a large chunk of money to get them installed in the first place.
 And you’ll need 300 ft2 of these panels to make the expense worthwhile.

 As of 2020, the solar thermal panel costs in the UK range between £3,000 and £6,000, depending on the system size, model, and placement.
 One thing to consider is that solar panels will generate less heat on colder, shorter winter days; so treat them as a secondary heat source for those months.